I am an Assistant Professor of Marketing at the A.B. Freeman School of Business at Tulane University

-One of the best markers of whether students understand the material I cover is whether they can apply the principles they have learned to new contexts.
-I recently taught a semester-long social psychology course to prison guards, which was full of opportunities to encourage this in my students.
+In graduate school, I participated in Cornell’s Prison Education Program, where I taught a semester-long social psychology course to prison guards.
+This class was full of opportunities to help students apply what they were learning to new contexts.
 For example, during a lecture on compliance, students mentioned that there had recently been a contentious union vote, with different correctional facilities diverging in whether the majority had voted to approve a new contract.
 I used this as an opportunity to have students analyze how the factors that shape compliance may have differed across facilities; my students lit up with the recognition that how the vote was recorded – open roll-call in some facilities and secret ballot in others – had shaped its outcome.
 Their final paper assignment asked them to analyze a situation they had encountered at work using the social psychological principles we had learned in class.
 One student presented an analysis of the factors that sparked a prison riot at her facility.
 Another student analyzed how benevolent and hostile sexism shaped her treatment as a female prison guard.
-Knowing my students are able to see their workplace through the lens of the material I taught them is deeply gratifying.Objective 4: Promote critical thinking
+Knowing my students were able to see their workplace through the lens of the material I taught them is deeply gratifying.

-Finally, my goal is to encourage students to approach new material as active learners rather than passive consumers of knowledge.
+Promote nuanced critical thinking: Finally, my goal is to encourage students to approach new material as active learners rather than passive consumers of knowledge.
 To this end, I try to communicate that the information presented in any course is not a static set of facts, but instead reflects an ongoing process of research and discovery.
-This includes presenting information in the broader context of what prompted lines of research, and communicating both what is contested in the academic literature and where open questions remain.Mentoring
+This includes presenting information in the broader context of what prompted lines of research, and communicating both what is contested in the academic literature (and among practitioners) and where open questions remain.

-Please email me if you'd like copies of my teaching evaluations.
+Teaching Evaluations: Please email me if you'd like copies of my teaching evaluations.